 You do not need to tell Companies House when you restart trading as the next set of non-dormant accounts filed will show that your company is no longer dormant.
 However, you must tell HMRC if your non-trading or dormant limited company starts trading again.

-We are a London based accounting firm helping business owners save time and money while complying with rules and regulations.
-We will need the following information to deal with your dormant company accounts:
+Xcountant® is a London based accounting firm helping small business owners save time and money while complying with rules and regulations.
+If you wish to hire our firm to deal with your dormant company accounts, we will need the following information:

 - Company's name and number;